OddsSeeker.com, like many internet media publications, runs on funding from our advertising partners.

 Can you even separate the name Caesars from luxury casinos and sports betting?
 Once Ohio legalizes online sports betting, we can’t imagine that Caesars won’t apply for one of the sports betting skins.

-In states where sports betting is already legal, Caesars is offering up to $1,001 FREE by using the OddsSeeker link and the code ODDSSEEKER when signing up for an account.
+In states where sports betting is already legal, Caesars is offering up to $1,001 in bet credits by using the OddsSeeker link and the code ODDSSEEKER when signing up for an account.

 It’s arguable that DraftKings Sportsbook is the biggest name in online sports betting.
 This sports betting powerhouse is known for its daily fantasy sports (as its name suggests!).